thunder9/objectbox.js/README.md

 Objectbox.js
 ============

-Objectbox.js is a JavaScript library for storing and retrieving JavaScript object in Dropbox's [Datastore](https://www.dropbox.com/developers/datastore) with its nested structure using `Record Id`-based linking of the records.
+Objectbox.js is a JavaScript library for storing and retrieving a JavaScript object in Dropbox's [Datastore](https://www.dropbox.com/developers/datastore) with its nested structure using `RecordId`-based linking of the records.

 # Installation